 In a study where people who have lost weight and then allowed to eat anything they wanted, people who added about 30g of protein in their daily consumption actually gained back 50% less weight then those who were not taking then extra protein.
 In short the protein will help you keep the weight off, without getting too scientific. .
 Aside from water, protein is the most abundant substance in the body.
 Proteins help make up muscle, skin, blood, hormones, antibodies, enzymes and cell membranes, among other functions, they are responsible for tissue growth.

 There are many ways to healthfully increase your protein intake.
-Fish, soy products, low fat and fat free dairy products, and lean meats are great protein ideas, as well as protein powders and bars.
+Fish, soy products, low fat and fat free dairy products, and lean meats are great protein ideas, as well as protein powders.
 Always remember to keep the fat content in mind when increasing your protein.
 Some foods are higher in fat and will be counterproductive to weight loss.
 Below is a little guide to fat and calorie content in protein, for about 50g.

 >Chicken Breast- 2g fat 186 calories

 >Salmon- 9g fat 261 calories

 If you’re a fitness-minded person concerned only with staying in shape by running and/or lifting weights at a low to moderate intensity, your probable increase in caloric consumption should give you adequate protein, providing you eat a balanced diet.
 Demands for protein are increased when serious athletes train hard and try to better past performances.
 The exception to this might be the endurance runner, for whom additional muscle weight can be a disadvantage.
 Therefore the marathoner’s protein consumption should not increase to a large extent.